probcomp/curve-fitting/README.md

 #### server

-Start the server process with
+Launch a Clojure REPL and start automatic ClojureScript recompilation and hot reloading with:

     make server

-Connect to the nREPL at the port indicated in the console.
-Open `equations/server.clj` and eval the buffer.
-Start the server loop by evaluating this form in the comment block at the bottom of the file:
+Start the server by evaluating `(go)` at the REPL.

-    (def system
-        (ig/init config))
+Once you have made changes you can update the running process with `(reset)`.

-You can stop sending equations to the client (but maintain the websocket connection) by "suspending" the system: evaluate `(ig/suspend! system)`.
-Resume by evaluating:
+You can stop sending equations to the client (but maintain the websocket connection) by "suspending" the system with `(suspend)`.
+Resume with `(resume)`.

-    (def system
-        (ig/resume config system))

-You can completely shutdown the server by evaluating `(ig/halt! system)`.
+You can completely shutdown the server by evaluating `(halt)`.
 This will disconnect any clients.

-#### client

-In another shell, compile the client and start the figwheel server (which will push code changes to your running client):

-    make figwheel

 #### observe